d12/crux-app-docs/docs/documentation-for-gym-staff/getting-your-gym-started-with-crux.md

 Welcome to Crux!
 We're excited to have you on board.
 This guide will help you get started with Crux and make the most of the platform.

+## Setting up payment

+The first step is to set up your payment method.
+Your contact at Crux will help you add your payment method.

 ## Setting up your gym

 This step is handled by the Crux team.
 If you haven't already, be sure to fill out the [onboarding form](https://docs.google.com/forms/d/e/1FAIpQLSfGkpQTSZSxq_EkcjB22kqrXb_3uxENddPGh3s8woO9ytM61g/viewform?usp=sf_link) so the team can set up your gym how you'd like it.